0

 You can create competency-based questions by using the STAR method as a conceptual framework.
 Use open-ended prompts like "Describe a time when..." or "Tell me about an instance where..."
 This encourages candidates to reply using the STAR method (Situation, Task, Action, Result).
 It also makes assessing candidate responses much easier as you can align your rubric around how effectively the answer fits within that same framework.

-What Type of Questions Should I Avoid Asking in an Interview?
+What Questions Should I Avoid Asking in an Interview?

 Avoid asking questions that are too personal, irrelevant to the role, invasive, or discriminatory.
 Questions that require candidates to talk about their marital status, religion, or personal health should also be avoided.
 Make sure that your questions fit within the legal framework and employment practices of the country where you're hiring.